yeselthangarita2017/Classification-of-Disease-in-Tea-Leaves/README.md

 ## Main Question to Answer

-Can we discover what model provides a higher classification accuracy of diseased and healthy based on color and shape of 7 classes of tea leaves?
+Can we discover what model helps the most to identify diseases in tea leaves based on color and shape of 7 classes of tea leaves?

 ## Dataset